Rubber air spring insulator FAEBI®

-The constructive design enables highly effective vibration isolation without the disadvantage of excessive horizontal deflection.
+The constructive design enables highly effective vertical vibration isolation without the disadvantage of large horizontal deflection.
 Overloading of the element due to a sudden pressure drop is virtually impossible.

 On request, the system is also available with mechanical or electronic level control (see “Accessories” section).
 The base plate is equipped with an anti-slip plate to eliminate the need for floor anchoring.
 The FAEBI® rubber air spring is also available in a stainless steel version for use in outdoor areas (e.g. air-conditioning technology).

 Perfectly suited for source insulation of fast running presses, forging hammers and other machines and aggregates with highly dynamic disturbance forces.
 Passive isolation of measuring and test equipment as well as highly accurate machine tools.

 Shock and vibration isolation with rubber air springs